el-tegy/draft/INGESTION_SHAREPOINT_SETUP.md

 # SharePoint Setup

-This section explains how to configure SharePoint as a data source for the `ragindex` GPT-RAG Azure AI Search Index, using the `Sites.Selected` permission to limit access to specific site collections.
+This section explains how to configure SharePoint as a data source to limit access to specific site collections.

 ## Prerequisites